-EFFECTS OF LAND TRANSPORT ACTIVITIES AND URBAN DEVELOPMENT ON EACH OTHER
+EFFECTS OF LAND TRANSPORT ACTIVITIES AND URBAN DEVELOPMENT ON EACH OTHER routes carry high proportions of heavy vehicles as well.

-The current land transport system is a roading network in urban and rural areas, maintained to standards in accord with expected traffic usage.
-Most use of this system is by private vehicles.
-Major routes carry high proportions of heavy vehicles as well.
 The use of roads generates noise, emissions, use of fossil fuel, and creates traffic safety risks and sometimes traffic congestion.
 The reliance on roads for private vehicle use continues and reinforces the pattern of roading extension and roading maintenance, with continued high public expenditure.
 This pattern influences the progressive form of urban development, including its extent and location and the area of urban land physically covered by roads.
 Urban development can create adverse effects on the efficiency and safety of the roading network.
 Changes in traffic flow resulting from redevelopment and redistribution of land use activities in urban areas, ribbon development (as at Wakefield and Motueka), sporadic residential properties (as at Hope, Riwaka and Motupipi), and the need to construct urban by-pass routes, demonstrate some of these adverse effects.
 Other ways of delivering transport services to the community besides providing roads for private vehicle usage include provision for pedestrian and cycle traffic, and support for urban passenger transport services.
 The issue is how to provide for a mix of transport services to avoid or minimise the adverse effects of roads and their current uses on urban development, and how to manage urban growth to maintain the efficiency and safety of roads.